MojosBeans100/MS4-spaceport/README.md

 Each pipeline is represented by a Bootstrap card, identified by the name of the pipeline.
 The description, start and end dates, number of images collected, and a link to view the pipeline detail are also displayed.
 The latest image the pipeline has collected is displayed in the card, or a placeholder image if there are none.

 ## Detail
 The detail view of the pipeline displays all information about the pipeline object.
 The user can view not only the parameters they set, but information the platform gathers about intervals, and any results created.
+The information is ordered specifically to render the identifying information first, then the information of most interest to the user (interals/results), then the information the user already knows (the parameters selected by the user).

 ### Calls to action
 There are two calls to action at the top of the page.
 One to navigate back to the user's list of all pipelines.
 The second calls the 'Update' function, which is placed at the top of the page in the immediate view of the user as it is an important function.
 User's must update their pipelines manually, reasons for which are outlined in the 'Limitations' section of this document.
 The time of the last update is rendered beneath this button.